 ToggleKey Takeaways

-- Top-ranked science colleges like MIT, Stanford, Harvard, Caltech, and Johns Hopkins have world-class faculty, labs, and research programs.
+- The best science colleges, including MIT, Stanford, Harvard, Caltech, and Johns Hopkins, offer world-class faculty, labs, and research programs.

-- Families should look beyond college rankings and focus on mentorship and real research experience.
+- Families should look beyond published rankings and weigh mentorship and real research experience.

-- States like Texas, California, and Massachusetts lead the way in science education and research jobs.
+- Texas, California, and Massachusetts lead the country in STEM education, research funding, and related employment.

-- Many top programs include lots of pre-med and engineering courses to prepare students for medical or research careers.
+- Many top programs include extensive pre-med and engineering coursework that prepares students for medical or research careers.

 - CollegeCommit brings 20+ years of experience and offers trusted guidance for families aiming for top results.